 My favourite walk up here, is the one to the Wainstones.
 It’s a proper good hike across the moors, with a bit of a scramble up some impressive rocks.

 The walk up to Roseberry Topping is pretty cool.
 The name itself should make you want to do it.
 It’s a uniquely shaped drooping pointy peak.
 It looks a bit scary and like it would be tough, but it’s not.
 This one also takes you to Captain Cook’s Monument.

 Not too far from here is Robin Hood’s Bay, which is a cute little village on the coast.
-There is a great walk from there to Ravenscar, where you might get to see lots of seals.
+Walking from there to Ravenscar, you might get to see lots of seals.
 Or you could head in the other direction and walk to Whitby, which helped inspire Dracula.